KevinGConyers/KevinGConyers.github.io/_posts/2019-12-22-Am-I-In-Vim-Mode.md

 ---
 layout: post
-title "Seriously, am I in vim mode or not"
+title: "Seriously, am I in vim mode or not"
 date: 2019-12-22
 ---
 ## I use vim